ganhammar/GraphQL.EntityFrameworkCore.Helpers/README.md

 dotnet add package GraphQL.EntityFrameworkCore.Helpers
 ```

 And edit `Startup.cs` to register dependencies by calling method below in `ConfigureServices(IServiceCollection services)`.
-Passing `DbContext` as type parameter is optional, if it isn't passed here it would need to be passed when resolving graph fields from a `DbContext`.
+Passing `DbContext` as type parameter is optional, if it isn't passed here it would need to be passed when defining the schema fields.

 ```c#
 services